Marsa Maroc: Dakhla

 The port of Dakhla is a relative small port with main products being liquid bulk and fish.
 It employs 22 people and the traffic volume was 311,000 tons.

 It offer 300 meter of quays with 8 meter depth, 2 mobile cranes and facilities for the fishing fleet.
 The manager of the port of Dakhla doesn't report directly to the chairman of the Executive board, but reports to the manager of the Port of Laâyoune:

 Laâyoune

-Laâyoune or El Aaiún is the capital of the Western Sahara.
-The port is operated by Marsa Maroc.
+Laâyoune or El Aaiún port is operated by Marsa Maroc.
 The port offers 3 terminals: Quay 1,2 and 4.